|

 of many of the nea-rembetka groups that play in Athens, Thessaloniki

-and all over Greece.
+and all over Greece and the Greek communities around the world.
 Another musical event that is not really a

 musical event is the return of Mikis Theodorakis to politics twice